From loose association to community: Our history

-In 1995, the AGF became the Helmholtz Association of German Research Centres.
-The research institutes came one step closer to achieving their aim of freedom to govern their own affairs.
-Since then, a senior council has provided recommendations on major issues relating to content and structure, such as the practice of appointing professors jointly with universities, principles of the appraisal procedure and research priorities.
+In 1995, the AGF finally transforms into the Helmholtz Association of German Research Centers.
+Since then, a high-ranking senate has been making recommendations on important issues of content and structure, such as thematic priorities, the practice of joint appointments with universities, and the principles of the review process.